-During the convention “Italy’s engagement in the global fight against AIDS”, that took place on the 1st of December in Milan and dedicated to the World Day against AIDS, many moments of reflection were experienced in regard to what has been done and what still has to be done to reduce the risk of deaths in the poorest countries in the world caused by Aids, tuberculosis and malaria.
+During the convention “Italy’s engagement in the global fight against AIDS”, which took place on the 1st of December in Milan and which was dedicated to the World Day against AIDS, many moments of reflection were experienced in regard to what has been done and what still has to be done to reduce the risk of death caused by Aids, tuberculosis and malaria in the poorest countries of the World.

-The speakers’ interventions not only emphasized the key role of the international cooperation which acts as a binding force in fighting the spread of these pandemics, but they also illustrated and explained the policy paper “The Global fund: an opportunity for Italy, a resource for future generations”.
+Speakers’ interventions not only emphasized the key role of the international cooperation which acts as a binding force in fighting the spread of these pandemics, but they also illustrated and explained the policy paper “The Global fund: an opportunity for Italy, a resource for future generations”.
 The report is part of the activities that the Italian Observatory against AIDS has developed.
-Its purpose is to sensitise Italian institutions and the public opinion regarding the importance of an efficient solution, on behalf of the international community, of the three epidemics which affect above all the poorest countries of the planet.
+Its purpose is to sensitize Italian institutions and public opinion on the importance of an efficient solution, on behalf of the international community, of the aforementioned three epidemics.

 How many resources are necessary?

-Stafania Burbo, the Observatory’s Focal point, has spoken about economic resources which could be of necessity in order to contrast AIDS, tuberculosis and malaria for the years 2017-2019 and that have the value of 134 Billion dollars, according to the evaluations.
-From this amount, 97, 5 Billion dollars are to be used for countries in which the Global Fund (GF) operates and at least 41 Billion dollars could be obtained from domestic resources of those countries, 23,4 Billion dollars from external donors (except GF) and 13 Billion from GF.
+Stafania Burbo, the Observatory’s Focal point, has spoken about economic resources which could be of necessity in order to contrast AIDS, tuberculosis and malaria for the years 2017-2019 and that are worth 134 Billion dollars, according to the evaluations.
+From this amount, 97, 5 Billion dollars are to be used for countries in which the Global Fund (GF) operates and at least 41 Billion dollars could be obtained from domestic resources of those countries, 23,4 Billion dollars from external donors (except GF) and 13 Billions from GF.
 Considering that the whole amount could cover 80% of the necessary resources, over the last months GF has asked donors for a collective effort to raise at least 13 billion dollars.

 What are the critical issues?

-Moreover, from the report Financing the Response to AIDS in Low – and Middle – Income Countries: International Assistance from Donor Governments in 2015, written by Kaiser Family Foundation and UNAIDS, emerges the fact that financial resources deployed by donors, to support the fight against HIV in medium and low income countries, have passed from 8,6 (in 2014) to 7,5 Billion dollars (last years).
-For 13 of 14 examined countries the drop in funding is partially due to a significant revaluation of the dollar, that has produced a devaluation of many other currencies.
-“Therefore, we are not to lower our guard, otherwise we could lose the positive outcomes from previous years” – underlines Stefania Burbo – “the number of new infections could increase again and it might be necessary to deploy more resources than those estimated by international institutions.”
+Moreover, the report Financing the Response to AIDS in Low – and Middle – Income Countries: International Assistance from Donor Governments in 2015, written by Kaiser Family Foundation and UNAIDS, highlights that financial resources deployed by donors to support the fight against HIV in medium and low income countries have passed from 8,6 (in 2014) to 7,5 Billion dollars (last years).
+For 13 of the 14 examined countries, the drop in funding is partially due to a significant revaluation of the dollar, which has produced a devaluation of many other currencies.
+“Therefore, we must not lower our guard, otherwise we could lose the positive outcomes from previous years” – underlines Stefania Burbo – “the number of new infections could increase again and it might be necessary to deploy more resources than those estimated by international institutions.”

 What can Italy do?

-As a focal point of the Italian Observatory against AIDS, Burbo has some suggestions for the Italian government: our country must come back to be leader in the survey of international donors; through bilateral and multilateral channels greater investments are necessary.
+As a focal point of the Italian Observatory against AIDS, Burbo has some suggestions for the Italian government: our country must come back to be the leader in the survey of international donors.
+Through bilateral and multilateral channels, greater investments are necessary.

 Moreover, its political engagement in the central government’s structure of the Global Fund and in the structure present in partner countries is to be increased.
 For example, increasing the participation in the Country Coordinating Mechanism of the Fund present in countries of priority for the Italian cooperation, as well as technical assistance, following the Memorandum of Understanding signed on the 27th November 2014.
 This way Italy can consolidate its role both inside of the community of donors and in the activities of partnership with local authorities.